digma-ai/digma/README.md

 ## The story behind Digma: :man_technologist::woman_technologist:

-We believe that understanding code, real-world requirements and behavior is critical to making better software.
+We believe that understanding code, real-world requirements, and behavior is critical to making better software.
 It empowers developers to own their code all the way to production.

 There are many observability tools out there, However, we feel they have managed to miss what developers care about when writing their code.
 Their focus is on dashboards, whereas we think observability should be integrated into the dev process itself.